SangjunRyu/SangjunRyu/README.md

   - Conducted PC formatting and set up new computers, ensuring optimal performance and security.
   - Created RJ45 Ethernet cables for network connectivity, enhancing infrastructure reliability.
   - Installed and configured printers, providing essential printing services for administrative tasks.

-This experience honed my skills in IT infrastructure management, network security, and technical troubleshooting, reinforcing my capabilities in cloud infrastructure and development.